rbnhmll/vue-workshop/vueJS_workshop.md

   * **Development** version includes helpful console warnings. (we will be using this one.)
   * **Production** version is optimized for size and speed

-We're going to styart by opening up the project **cdn--START**.
+We're going to start by opening up the project **cdn--START**.
 Here we have some pre-built styles and HTML to get us started building our application.

 ### Add CDN script